Video shows owner, dog separated by violence reunite in Kyiv - NewsBreak

 Bucha is a town just outside of Kyiv where graphic evidence of killings and torture has emerged following the withdrawal of Russian forces.

-Ukraine retook Bucha from Russia last week.Russian media falsely claims deaths in Bucha are fakes
+Ukraine retook Bucha from Russia last week.Henrico students recognized in national art and writing competition

 Scenes that have emerged from Bucha, Irpin and other Ukrainian towns liberated by Ukrainian forces have led to accusations of war crimes and demands for tougher sanctions against Russia.